 Then Mike and Jeff are the people to follow.

-If you are looking for the best reviews, food pairing and travel tips, then Sparkling Winos blog is right for you.
+If you are looking for the best reviews, food pairing, and travel tips, then the Sparkling Winos blog is right for you.

 Vinogal is a blog that was started by Mira Vojinovic who is an independent wine consultant working in the New York area.

 She has a vast knowledge of wine.
-On her blog she loves sharing all the wines she drinks and stories behind the wine.
+On her blog, she loves sharing all the wines she drinks and the stories behind the wine.